Bell non-locality and Kochen-Specker contextuality: How are they connected?: Introduction

 Since KS contextuality also occurs in experiments with indivisible physical systems, it is frequently pointed out (see, e.g., \cite{Suarez17}) that

-However, in section~\ref{Sec:3.0}, we show that, for certain KS contextuality scenarios, any matrix of quantum KS contextual correlations can be mapped into an identical matrix of quantum Bell non-local correlations for a Bell scenario with tight Bell inequalities which are formally identical to the tight KS non-contextual inequalities of the KS scenario.
+However, in Sect.~\ref{Sec:3.0}, we show that, for certain KS scenarios, every quantum KS contextual behavior can be mapped into a formally identical quantum Bell non-local behavior for a Bell scenario with tight Bell inequalities which are formally identical to the tight KS non-contextuality inequalities of the KS scenario.
 That is, for some KS scenarios, there is a one-to-one connection in the opposite direction.
-In addition, in section~\ref{Sec:3.0b} we show that there are other KS scenarios for which there is a connection that is not one-to-one, as some matrices of quantum correlations that are possible in the KS scenario are impossible in the Bell scenario, and a tight KS non-contextuality inequality can map into a Bell inequality that is not tight.
-In section~\ref{Sec:3.1}, we review a method that converts any matrix of quantum KS contextual correlations into a (different) matrix of bipartite quantum Bell non-local correlations.
-Finally, in section~\ref{Sec:6} we collect all the connections in a map and discuss some problems for which this map may be useful.
+In addition, in Sect.~\ref{Sec:3.0b} we show that there are other KS scenarios for which there is a connection that is not one-to-one, as some quantum behaviors that are possible in the KS scenario are impossible in the Bell scenario, and a tight KS non-contextuality inequality can map into a Bell inequality that is not tight.
+In Sect.~\ref{Sec:3.1}, we review a method that converts any quantum KS contextual behavior into a bipartite quantum Bell non-local behavior.
+Finally, in Sect.~\ref{Sec:6} we collect all the connections in a map and discuss some problems for which this map may be useful.